broodminder/userguide/docs/en/60_hubs.md

 1. Via your smartphone (see the Bees App section of the manual) or via a hub.

 2. We use hubs to monitor and send data to the cloud automatically every hour so that you can see your current hive status anywhere there is internet available.
 You can picture a bicycle wheel where your BroodMinder devices are the spokes and the hub listens to all of them and sends their data to the cloud.
   We also have special cases for swarming.
 It will send a text or email notification within 10 minutes of the event.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Uo9sy90Xrfk?si=nBy3jY42E_cOpcDl" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-We offer serveral technologies for data transmission.
+We offer several technologies for data transmission.
 Depending on your use case, there might be one that fits better than the others.

 - BroodMinder-T91 Naked Cell Hub - Cellular hub must be recharged every 6-14 months
-- BroodMinder-T91 Solar Cell Hub - Cellular hub, solar powered, never needs recharging
 - BroodMinder-WIFI - WIFI hub for apiaries with good WIFI avaiable
 - BroodMinder-LoRa - LoRa hub providing long range coverage solution for specific needs.